ggreen86/XLSX-Workbook-Class/README.md

 Release 50 is released to correct a bug that was discovered when assigning table format to a cell range.
 The table name failed the name check when being opened by Excel and caused a recover error.
 This is now corrected.
 Please see the Release Notes for more information.

+## Release 51

+Release 51 is released to add a new property that is used in the calculation of column best fit for columns containing numeric values.
+See the Release Notes for more information.

 ## Written By

 Gregory Green